 This guide provides instructions on changing the brake light switch on a BMW.

-If your BMW doesn’t start or get out of Park, the culprit could be a bad brake light switch.
-You may think that because the brake lights work, the brake light is working properly, but that’s not always true.
+If your BMW doesn’t start or leave Park, the culprit could be a bad brake light switch.
+You may think that the brake light is working properly because the brake lights work, but that’s not always true.
 Checking the brake lights can be misleading.

 A failed brake light switch on a BMW can trigger several warning lights and errors and even prevent the transmission from shifting gears.
 Common symptoms of a faulty brake light switch on a BMW include: